Types of WIL

 4. WIL in simulated workplace environments

-Learning programs are commonly delivered in the workplace to meet industry/organisations’ needs.
+Training and Learning programs are commonly delivered in the workplace to meet industry/organisations’ needs.
 Many organisations work with educational institutions to contextualise curriculum and approaches to teaching and learning to professionally develop staff and/or recognise existing skills and knowledge.